Introduction | Example | Tutorial | Applications | Comments

 If you’re reading a bunch of dates from a text file or CSV file, the ability to convert them to dates is nice.
 You can check the differences between the dates by subtracting them and you can apply worksheet functions like WEEKDAY() or WEEKNUM() to determine what day of the week or week of the year the date falls on.

 Once converted to a date, use the dates in all kinds of conditional statements and mathematical expressions.

 The CDate Function is just one of several VBA data type conversion functions.
 If you’re looking for more string conversion articles, check out my tutorials on

 Share this article with a friend if you like what you see and let me know how you plan on using the VBA script by leaving a comment below!
-Follow me on Google+ for more great VBA content.
+Check out our VBA Q&A community for more great VBA content.